waywardgeek/infnoise/README.md

 - The device is not rapidly changing the sort of numbers it puts out, so history can be used as a guide.
-- There is no special state stored in the modular noise multiplier that could cause data to be different each clock cycle, other than on even/odd cycles.
+- There is no special state stored in the modular entropy multiplier that could cause data to be different each clock cycle, other than on even/odd cycles.
 - Bits further away are less correlated.